dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 perturbation has noise whose magnitude is controlled via the algorithms hyperparameters, which control the learning rate.

+> "Explain it to them like they're five", they said.

 <a name="play-is-social-perturbation-for-children" />

 ### [Play is Social Perturbation For Children](#play-is-social-perturbation-for-children)